-The children came from local schools, including Ignacio, Bayfield and Pagosa Springs.
+The children came from local schools, including Cortez, Bayfield and Pagosa Springs.
 They were given roping lessons by Hardy Tozer, competed in a sack race, participated in a parade, rode bull-riding equipment and ran through an obstacle course with stick horses.

 “It lets them cut loose and try something new,” said Chrissy Hancey, a teacher from Pagosa Springs.
 “They love seeing all the animals.”